rosenyu304/BOCoDe/README.md

 15. Uber's benchmark: https://github.com/uber/bayesmark/tree/master

 ## What Rosen think would be great:
 * Make all the synthetic (numerical) function scalable
+* To my knowledge, a lot of my engineering problems have a multi-objective form (plz see the CEC 2017 pdf link)
 * Each problem can have more than one variance among these six types: Single/Multi objective, With/Without constraint, Continuous/Mix-variable